ck-duong/Sheets-Page-Poster/README.md

 3. Enable Google Drive/Google Sheets API
 4. Create credentials for a Web Server to access Application Data
 5. Give service account the role of Project Editor or Owner
-6. Download JSON key, copy to your code directory, rename as 'credentials.json' for convenience
+6. Download JSON key, copy to your code directory
-7. Open credentials.json, share editing access to the "client-email" in the file (should take the place of the provided credentials.json)
+7. Open client-secret.json, share editing access to the "client-email" in the file (should take the place of the provided credentials.json)
 8. Paste spreadsheet name where indicated in confessions.py

 To get Facebook user access key: